blacklightpy/vaultofknowledge/World Building/Science and Engineering/Engineering Resources/Engineering Components/Electronic Oscillator.md

 - RF Oscillator

 ## By behaviour
-- Linear / Harmonic Oscillator
+- Linear / Harmonic Oscillator (makes sinusoidal waves)
-- Nonlinear / Relaxation Oscillator
+- Nonlinear / Relaxation Oscillator (makes square / triangular waves)
+# Examples

+The most common linear oscillator is a crystal oscillator, in which the output frequency is controlled by a piezo-electric [[resonator]] consisting of a vibrating quartz crystal.